 Photos usually use up a lot of iCloud storage space.
-To reduce iCloud storage, you can exclude your photos from your iCloud backups, then download all the photos and videos you have in iCloud to your computer, and then delete all the photos and videos from your iCloud to free up your iCloud storage.
+To reduce iCloud storage you use on photos, you can exclude them from iCloud backups and download your photos and videos to your PC.
+This way, your precious memories will always be at hand.
+You will then be able to delete all the photos and videos from your iCloud.

 - Exclude photos from iCloud Backup